On the equivalence of contact invariants in sutured Floer homology theories: Introduction

-A few further remarks are in order about our proof.
-First, the map $F$ is induced by a natural map from the Floer complex associated with a sutured diagram for $(-M,-\Gamma)$ to the Floer complex associated with a pointed Heegaard diagram for $-Y$ that is similar to, but slightly different from, the sort of diagram Lekili considers.
-A novel aspect of our construction is that, for $g(R)$ sufficiently large and for sufficient \emph{winding} of the curves in the Heegaard diagram, we are able to show that this map is a chain map and a quasi-isomorphism without resorting to the somewhat involved holomorphic curve analysis that appears in Lekili's proof.
+It bears mentioning that Lekili has already shown in \cite{lekili2} that the modules in Theorem \ref{thm:main2} are isomorphic.
+Given a sutured Heegaard diagram for $(-M,-\Gamma)$, Lekili constructs a pointed Heegaard diagram for $-Y$ in a certain natural way, and, by comparing these diagrams, defines a quasi-isomorphism between the corresponding chain complexes.
+Our map $A$ is defined using a similar, but slightly different diagram for ${-}Y$.
+A novel aspect of our construction is that, for $g(R)$ sufficiently large and for sufficient \emph{winding} of the curves in the Heegaard diagram, we are able to show that $A$ is a chain map and quasi-isomorphism without resorting to the somewhat involved holomorphic disk analysis that appears in Lekili's proof.
+A similar principle, applied to counting holomorphic triangles, is used to prove the equality in \eqref{eqn:A=B}.

-Second, the map $G$ is induced by a chain map defined by counting holomorphic triangles in a pointed Heegaard triple diagram.
-Our proof that the map $F$ sends $c_{HF}(\xi)\otimes 1$ to $G(c_{HF}(\bar\xi_S))$ is ultimately achieved by showing that, for $g(R)$ sufficiently large and sufficient winding, these triangle counts correspond to much simpler triangle counts in a related sutured triple diagram which encodes the sutured cobordism from $-H(S)$ to $(-M,-\Gamma)$ corresponding to the contact 2-handle attachments along the curves $s_1,\dots,s_n$.